wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

     (3) The director presiding at the meeting has a deliberative vote and, in the case of an equality of votes, also has a casting vote.

+##### 20A Unanimous written resolutions

+*   (1) A resolution signed or assented to by all members in writing (whether sent by post, personal delivery, or electronic communication) is as valid and effectual as if it had been passed at a meeting of the board duly called and constituted.

+    (2) The resolution may consist of several documents containing the same resolution, each signed or assented to in writing by 1 or more members.

+    Schedule 2 clause 20A: inserted, on 28 November 2013, by [section 25][175] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 #### Directors' remuneration and allowances

 ##### 21 Remuneration